shivannis/xandr-docs-public/xandr-docs/mobile-sdk/ios-sdk-integration-instructions.md

 ### Carthage

 If you are unfamiliar with Carthage review their [installation and user guides](https://github.com/Carthage/Carthage/blob/master/README.md).
-Once you installed Carthage:
+Once you've installed Carthage:

 1. Open the Terminal app and navigate to the root directory of your project.
 Create a Cartfile.